Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

 ##### Points

-Though there are 23 enemies in total, but it's quite easy to vanquish them all, since (1) we have more useful tools and (2) we have one of the best classes in our team now.
+Though there are 23 enemies in total, it's quite easy to vanquish them all, since (1) we have more useful tools and (2) we have one of the best classes in our team now.

 - Lv 16 is a critical level for new weapons and shields.
 - There are no terror knights, so Phalanx is very effective.